bokendell/social-network-clone/README.md

 #### react

 ## Documentation
+- api documentation made using swagger at /api/documentation

 ## Re use
 Feel free to use any of the code in this repo as you need